Capsicum annuum ‘Chilly Chili’

 Ornamental pepper f1

 Cayenne peppers are natives of southern North America and northern South America.
 Most of the peppers we eat or grow as ornamentals are cultivated from this species, including anchos, banana peppers, cayennes, de árbols, guajillos, jalapeños, anaheims, Italian sweets, pasillas, peperoncinis, pimentos, poblanos, serranos, and tabascos.
 (A few, habaneros among them, have other origins.)
 The 'Chilly Chili' cultivar is an ornamental plant bred for its bright sprays of multicolored peppers.

 If you are curious as to the origins of these popular peppers, consider Kraig Harris Kraft's 2009 dissertation on the subject, The domestication of the chile pepper, Capsicum annuum: Genetic, ecological, and anthropogenic patterns of genetic diversity.

-Capsicum annuum at the Lady Bird Johnson Wildflower Center
+The Lady Bird Johnson Wildflower Center (Capsicum annuum)

 Capsicum annuum ‘Chilly Chili’ description by Thomas H. Kent, last updated 25 May 2020.